mzaera/notes_2021/README.md

 Param: RGBD/MarkerDetection = "false"                      [Detect static markers to be added as landmarks for graph optimization.
 If input data have already landmarks, this will be ignored.
 See "Marker" group for parameters.]
 Param: RGBD/MaxLocalRetrieved = "2"                        [Maximum local locations retrieved (0=disabled) near the current pose in the local map or on the current planned path (those on the planned path have priority).]
 Param: RGBD/MaxLoopClosureDistance = "0.0"                 [Reject loop closures/localizations if the distance from the map is over this distance (0=disabled).]
 Param: RGBD/MaxOdomCacheSize = "0"                         [Maximum odometry cache size.
 Used only in localization mode (when Mem/IncrementalMemory=false) and when RGBD/OptimizeMaxError!=0.
-This is used to verify localization transforms to make sure we don't teleport to a location very similar to one we previously localized on.
+This is used to verify localization transforms to make sure we dont teleport to a location very similar to one we previously localized on.
 When the cache is full, the whole cache is cleared and the next localization is automatically accepted without verification.
 Set 0 to disable caching.]
 Param: RGBD/NeighborLinkRefining = "false"                 [When a new node is added to the graph, the transformation of its neighbor link to the previous node is refined using registration approach selected (Reg/Strategy).]
 Param: RGBD/NewMapOdomChangeDistance = "0"                 [A new map is created if a change of odometry translation greater than X m is detected (0 m = disabled).]
 Param: RGBD/OptimizeFromGraphEnd = "false"                 [Optimize graph from the newest node.
 If false, the graph is optimized from the oldest node of the current graph (this adds an overhead computation to detect to oldest node of the current graph, but it can be useful to preserve the map referential from the oldest node).
 Warning when set to false: when some nodes are transferred, the first referential of the local map may change, resulting in momentary changes in robot/map position (which are annoying in teleoperation).]